 What form do these further studies take?

-After that, the study increasingly turns to deeper understanding of the philosophy of Advaita.
-This can go on for as long as the individual wishes.
 Each term has the capacity to add something of real value to those whose interest persists.

 What is ‘Advaita’?

 Advaita is the clearest and most systematic expression we have found of the common philosophy that lies at the heart of many of the world's great religions and philosophies.
 Literally meaning ‘one without a second’, it is a universal philosophy of great breadth.
 Its most central tenet is everyone and everything are in essence the expression of one consciousness.